 Note: Lots of shrimp keepers noticed the fact that the baby shrimp prefer biofilm to other food most of the time.

-Some aquarists say that you do not need food supplementation if you have good biofilm in your tank.
+Some aquarists say that you do not need food supplementation if you have enough biofilm in your tank.
 Well, I do agree with this statement to some degree.
 However, by supplementing the food you prevent the adults from competing with the shrimplets for biofilm.

 You can learn more about it in my articles: